saanikagupta/JupyterNotebooks/README.md

 # JupyterNotebooks
-Python notebooks summarizing Python libraries functionalities.
+This repo is the collection of notes I made while learning Python libraries for "Image Processing".